davidstone/isocpp/generate-operators.md

 #### `iterator_traits`

-`std::iterator_traits<I>::pointer` is essentially defined as `typename I::pointer` if such a type exists, otherwise `decltype(a.operator->())` (where `a` is some value of type `I`) if that expression is well-formed, otherwise `void`.
+`std::iterator_traits<I>::pointer` is essentially defined as `typename I::pointer` if such a type exists, otherwise `decltype(std::declval<I &>().operator->())` if that expression is well-formed, otherwise `void`.
 The type appears to be unspecified for iterators into any standard container, depending on how you read the requirements.
 The only relevant requirement on standard container iterators (anything that meets Cpp17InputIterator) are that `a->m` is equivalent to `(*a).m`.
 We never specify that any other form is supported, nor do we specify that any of them contain the member type `pointer`.
 There are three options here:

 1. Change nothing.
 This would make `pointer` defined as `void` for types that have a synthesized `operator->`
 2. Specify a further fallback of `decltype(std::addressof(*a))` to maintain current behavior and allow users to delete their own `operator->` without changing the results of `iterator_traits`